Julia-Wagner/furry-friends/README.md

 ### **Footer**
 The footer includes the shelter´s opening hours, a Google Maps screenshot and links to the site´s pages.
 The Facebook and Instagram pages are also linked in the Footer.
 At the bottom of the footer, I have the copyright information.
-This includes the disclaimer, that the website was only made for educational purposes and that the images were taken from Unsplash.
+This includes the disclaimer, that the website was only made for educational purposes and that the images and icons were taken from Unsplash and Icons8.

 ![Desktop footer](docs/screenshots/footer_desktop.png)

-In order to create a MVP without JavaScript I only included a screenshot of Google Maps.
+To create a minimum viable product without JavaScript I only included a screenshot of Google Maps.
 To further improve the website after this course I would use the [Google Maps API](https://developers.google.com/maps) to add a usable map to the footer.

 On bigger screen sizes the footer is organized in three columns using CSS grid.
 On smaller screens, the elements are presented in one column.